 The median age that parents kick that last child out to the curb so they can, yet again, experience life as free adults is 49 years old.
 Typically, the elderly do not have their kids living at home, so they do not have to deal with putting young children to bed before being able to find time for themselves.

 According to the 2017 Federal Reserve report on the Economic Well-Being of U.S. Households, three-quarters of adults retire between the ages of 58 and 64, meaning older adults are far less likely to be kept up worrying about work matters.
-One report found that 24% of adults bring work home during the week, while another report from the National Sleep Foundation recorded that working adults spend an average of 4.5 hours per week working from home.
-For many adults, this extra time spent working cuts into their bedtime hours.
+One report found that 24% of adults bring work home during the week and spend an average of 2.9 hours working from home.

 Catching the right amount of Zzz’s at night can certainly facilitate the next day.
 Resting re-energizes the body and rejuvenates the mind, making it easier to crush that project at work, as well as giving you the confidence to ask out that brunette from the coffee shop.